 I personally spend most of my working days developing my website and regularly adding new articles with advice for all kinds of problems.
 The majority of the information here is freely available, but this does mean I don’t have any time left over to give high quality personalised advice.

-Here's what is required if I
+Here’s what would be required if I’d offer you counselling…

-To get the full picture of your situation
+I would need to get the full picture of your situation

 I would need to know tons about you if I were to be able to help you personally.